RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Datasheet/README.md

 ### Hardware

 The hardware specification is categorized into five parts.
-It covers the interfaces, pin definitions and its corresponding functions.
+It covers the interfaces, pin definitions and their corresponding functions.
 Also, it includes the RF requirements, electrical and mechanical parameters of the RAK4600 Evaluation Board.

 #### Interfaces

-RAK4601 is the WisBlock Core CPU module used on the RAK4600 Evaluation Board.
-Figure 3 shows an overview of interfaces found on the RAK4600 Evaluation Board.
+RAK4601 is the WisBlock Core CPU module used on the RAK4600 Evaluation Board. **Figure 3** shows an overview of interfaces found on the RAK4600 Evaluation Board.

 <rk-img